 While these changes are likely to be expensive, most viewed the time to implement them as the largest barrier.
 Many companies need bespoke software to bring all systems together to meet digital reporting requirements.
 According to 60% of EYFoV respondents, it would take more than two years to prepare for real-time reporting.

 Some respondents viewed complex areas of the VAT system as a barrier to the implementation of real-time reporting.
 In Singapore, financial services have been simplified by mandating that businesses in the industry are only entitled to credit a given proportion of input tax, instead of completing complex partial exemption calculations.
 With the UK no longer having to align with European Union VAT, it can make significant unilateral adaptations to the VAT system to support real-time reporting.

 The sooner HMRC sets out its roadmap, the better businesses will be able to make optimal investment decisions.
 A quick and clear articulation of a roadmap to 2030, incorporating multilateral agreement on software and data requirements, could support businesses and software providers to make investments and develop software solutions to realise HMRC’s vision of VAT as a digital tax.

 Joseph Eloi is Manager, Tax and Trade Strategy, EY

 - A longer version of this article is available through TAXline.

-- Take a look at the past, present and future of VAT at the ICAEW Tax Faculty’s conference, VAT at 50 – where next?
+- Take a look at the key themes from the Tax Faculty’s VAT conference, Simplicity, sustainability and technology: key themes for VAT at 50

 - Discover more content from the Tax Faculty.